kzky/python-online-machine-learning-library/README.md

 ## Description

-This is a python online machine learning library (POMLL) for some famous classifiers.
+This is a python online machine learning library (POMLL) for some famous online-learning methods.
 The following classifiers are implemented.

 * Passive Agrressive Algorithm